aka-org/gcloud-infra/README.md

-# GCP Kubernetes Cluster Terraform Modules
+# GCP Computing Resources Terraform Modules

 This repository used modular Terraform code to provision various resources on Google Cloud Platform (GCP).